Top things found in human skin (vs in reconstructed human skin models)

 The skin is a very sensitive organ densely innervated by a meshwork of peripheral nerves defined by the presence of specific receptors and involved in the perception of tactile mechanical stimuli and of noxious stimuli (e.g. pain, high temperature or irritant).

 Obviously, only cut off nerve endings remain in skin explants because of the surgery procedure.
-Nevertheless, several researchers has demonstrated the possibility to innervate reconstructed human skin models using iPS (8), bringing hope to better understand the interaction of innervation and skin homeostasis.
+Nevertheless, several researchers have demonstrated the possibility of innervating reconstructed human skin models using iPS5 bringing hope to better understand the interaction of innervation and skin homeostasis.

 Blood circulation